-A wrecking ball crashing into a structure is a powerful visual, symbolizing intense energy and violence.
+A wrecking ball crashing into a structure is a powerful visual, demonstrating intense energy and violence.
 Like a train wreck or an accident on the freeway, it grabs our full attention, inspiring terror, awe, and a strange curiosity.

 On my way home from the grocery store, I passed the empty lot where one of my favorite Colonial homes stood only days before.
 Although I never saw an actual wrecking ball blasting through the walls, I witnessed the aftermath of that kind of force.
 The entire structure disappeared in less than two days.

 Obviously, someone considered the land more valuable than the home.
 I still remember the elderly woman who lived there, her frail form kneeling in the garden, tending roses from May to September.
 After she died, the family sold the home to the highest bidder.

 I thought about the house with its handmade wood shutters, the chimneys on opposing exterior walls.
 I thought about the formal garden in the side yard, about the two-hundred years of families living under its roof.
-There must be a good reason to demolish a perfectly-good home.
+I wondered what could possess someone to demolish a perfectly good home.

-Whether I agree or disagree with the destruction of a beautiful slice of architectural history, however, is immaterial.
+My feelings about the destruction of a beautiful slice of architectural history, however, are immaterial.
 The home blocked someone’s plans for progress.